 From the Grand Canyon Lodge, it’s only a .5-mile walk on a paved trail to Bright Angel Point.
 This provides some of the most expansive views of the canyon from the North Rim.

 From here, you can look across the canyon to see the South Rim.
 If you have binoculars, you can spot the Grand Canyon Village, and even the Bright Angel and South Kaibab Trails leading into the canyon.

 There is another viewpoint just below the deck of the Grand Canyon Lodge — it doesn’t have a name, but you can’t miss it.
 Definitely visit both viewpoints!

 The Grand Canyon Lodge is the star of the North Rim.
 It was built in the 1920s, then burned to the ground 10 years later.
 It was rebuilt in the 1930s and still has that old-school charm.

 The views from the dining room are INCREDIBLE!
 It provides better views of the canyon than any lodge or restaurant on the South Rim.

-Dished include Canyon Duck, Lees Ferry Trout, Hualapai Buffalo Tenderloin, the Grand Canyon Beast Burger, as well as vegetarian options.
+Dishes include Canyon Duck, Lees Ferry Trout, Hualapai Buffalo Tenderloin, and the Grand Canyon Beast Burger, as well as vegetarian options.

 Make sure to get reservations in advance.
-Be aware they give preference for those staying at the Lodge.
+Be aware they give preference to those staying at the Lodge.

 There are more hikes on the North Rim than on the South Rim, but only the North Kaibab Trail descends into the canyon.
 The hikes on the North Rim are more forested, but they still provide views of the canyon.
 There are some good options for longer hikes.